 When deciding if hot desking is right for your company, certain things should be considered.
 This includes assessing whether the employees work in-office and what hours, thinking about business practices that may need to be confidential and working out whether the office works well with hot desking.
 It also should be something that all employees are comfortable with.

-As mentioned before, Google Hangouts is a great video chatting tool, but there are lots of ways to use Google for effective collaboration in the workplace.
+There are lots of ways to use Google for effective collaboration in the workplace.
 It’s free to use and easy to understand, making it ideal for all sorts of teams.

 7. Team building Days